LearnersGuild/learning-os/game/rule-book.md

 ### Roles

 #### Aspirant
-An Aspirant is an individual who has expressed interest in joining Learners Guild, but has not yet become part of a Pod.
+An Aspirant is an individual who has eSPressed interest in joining Learners Guild, but has not yet become part of a Pod.
 She has not yet been vetted by existing Players (v0: LG Partners) as meeting the baseline criteria required to become a Player.

 #### Learner
 A Learner is an individual playing the game.
 She will follow her own path through the terrain in the game and will advance from level to level as she does so.
 She will initially be a member of a single Pod, but (as she advances in the game) will also become part of other Pods in her capacity as a Mentor (see below).